yeonseo/yeonseo.github.com/README.md

 Quickly check the files needed for GitHub Actions build:

-1. Ensure your Jekyll site has the file `/.github/workflows/pages-deploy.yml`.
+- Ensure your Jekyll site has the file `.github/workflows/pages-deploy.yml`.
 Otherwise, create a new one and fill in the contents of the [workflow file][workflow], and the value of the `on.push.branches` should be the same as your repo's default branch name.
-2. Ensuer your Jekyll site has file `/tools/test.sh` and `/tools/deploy.sh`.
+- Ensure your Jekyll site has file `tools/test.sh` and `tools/deploy.sh`.
 Otherwise, copy them from this repo to your Jekyll site.

-Next, rename your repoistory to `<GH-USERNAME>.github.io` on GitHub.
+And then rename your repository to `<GH-USERNAME>.github.io` on GitHub.

-And then publish your Jekyll site by:
+Now publish your Jekyll site by:

 1. Push any commit to remote to trigger the GitHub Actions workflow.
 Once the build is complete and successful, a new remote branch named `gh-pages` will appear to store the built site files.

-2. Browse to your repo's landing page on GitHub and select the branch `gh-pages` as the [publishing source](https://docs.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) throught _Settings_ → _Options_ → _GitHub Pages_:
+2. Browse to your repo's landing page on GitHub and select the branch `gh-pages` as the [publishing source](https://docs.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) through _Settings_ → _Options_ → _GitHub Pages_:

     ![gh-pages-sources](https://cdn.jsdelivr.net/gh/cotes2020/chirpy-images/posts/20190809/gh-pages-sources.png)